castle-engine/castle-engine/examples/localization/gettext/README.md

     * Edit the `game.pl.po` using a normal text editor.
 Or use a specialized editor like https://poedit.net/

+    * Note: You cannot force something to be empty by translating it to an empty string. `GetText` treats `msgstr ""` as indicating "not translated", and the `msgfmt` will not even place this mapping in MO file.
+In turn, the text will be left in the original (English) version.
+See https://github.com/grosser/gettext_i18n_rails/issues/81 and links from it to other similar issues.
+To make something empty, for now it's simplest to translate it to a space character.

 4. Generate .mo file: `msgfmt po_files/game.pl.po --output-file=data/locale/game.pl.mo`.
 We have a trivial script here `update_translations.sh` doing that.
 You need to rerun it after every modification to `po_files`.

 # Using translations from Pascal code